haqistan/mblaze-tools/README.md

 They enable my email workflow on top of mblaze(7).
-I use [tmux(1)](https://man.openbsd.org/tmux) as my UI toolkit, since it is easy to integrate with on the command line and enables a lot of useful interactions while hiding a lot of details (e.g. mouse support).
+I use [tmux(1)](https://man.openbsd.org/tmux) as my UI toolkit, since it is easy to integrate with on the command line and enables useful interactions while hiding messy details (e.g. mouse support).
 Several scripts do things with tmux, either creating windows/panes or reading/setting the main cutbuffer, where it is assumed there is a msg# in the current sequence.
 This means you can select a msg# with the mouse in tmux and operate on it; not quite point-and-click but